grahamle/new-word/ng-book.md

-	as per			to be precise 		usability standpoint	get acquainted to the rescue	pyramid of doom 	it's analogous to 		in conjunction with worth the risk  talk sb ear off		in the sense that		from the perspective of spat out
+	as per			to be precise 		usability standpoint	get acquainted to the rescue	pyramid of doom 	it's analogous to 		in conjunction with worth the risk  talk sb ear off		in the sense that		from the perspective of spat out		it's tempting to 	bring sth to a halt		bread and butter defer to

 *Sentence*

 	Now on to the nuts and bolts.
-Keep that under your pillow at nights. sink one's teeth into the meat		for the purpose of this example but in a majority of cases
+Keep that under your pillow at nights. sink one's teeth into the meat		for the purpose of this example but in a majority of cases			one implication of this is that...
+	The converse is also true: ...
+That concludes our brief overview of ...